PDOK/uptime-operator/README.md

 # uptime-operator

-Kubernetes Operator to watch Traefik IngressRoute(s) and register these with a (SaaS) uptime monitoring provider.
+Kubernetes Operator to watch [Traefik](https://github.com/traefik/traefik) IngressRoute(s) and register these with a (SaaS) uptime monitoring provider.

 ## Annotations

-Traefik `IngressRoute` resource should be annotated in order to successfully register an uptime check.
+Traefik `IngressRoute` resources should be annotated in order to successfully register an uptime check.
 For example:

 ```yaml
 apiVersion: traefik.containo.us/v1alpha1